Are You Still Managing Bill of Materials (BOM) in Spreadsheets?

 Minimize repeated data

-When a part is used in more than one product, it clearly needs to be listed in more than one bill of materials.
-But for each part, try to only include as much information as the BOM needs to do its core job: relating parts to particular product assemblies.
-Having additional details repeated in multiple locations adds complexity by increasing the potential that one of the details will be changed, cause confusion and need to be investigated and reconciled.
-For example, does each manufacturer and alternate manufacturer for a part need to be listed on every BOM where the part is used?
-Details like that should be kept in one location, like the item master, so that any changes only need to be made in one place as the item or part is referenced in multiple assemblies.
+When a part is used in more than one product, it needs to be listed in more than one bill of materials.
+But for each part, try to only include as much information as the BOM requires to plan and build a given assembly.
+Having additional details repeated in multiple locations adds complexity and increases the chances that dynamic information will need to change—causing confusion, investigation, and reconciliation.
+For example, does each manufacturer or alternate manufacturer for a part need to be listed on every BOM where the part is used?
+Details like that should be kept in a single location, like the item master (part record), so that any changes only need to be made in one place as the item or part is referenced in multiple assemblies.